 Proptech can walk hand-in-hand with the customer experience by providing the occupiers with a remote control in a format that they're familiar with i.e. their mobile device.

 Occupiers are able to control their domestic appliances, security and access their banking via their smartphone so why can they not access the amenities that we provide in their commercial work environment?

 A Proptech App would allow us to sit in our Customers pocket to get a better sense of their experience and satisfaction in real time.
 This is now expected and allows us to act upon issues in a more responsive manner.

-In a occupiers are crying out for tech-enabled amenities and services.
+In a recent survey by HqO occupiers are crying out for tech-enabled amenities and services.
 Tenants want to be able to choose the technology they want for their workplace.
 The survey shows that Apps for daily conveniences are top of mind for occupiers.
-75% of the workforce will consist of millennial’s within seven years.
-It is no surprise then that mobile apps are infiltrating the commercial workplace.
+75% of the workforce will consist of millennial's within seven years, so it is no surprise that mobile apps are infiltrating the commercial workplace.

 Workplace and Facilities Managers cannot be back-of-house players any longer.
-We need to be out front conducting and creating superior workplace experiences.
-This will allow us the unique ability to unlock workplace performance for our clients
+We need to be out front conducting and creating superior workplace experiences that allows us the unique ability to unlock workplace performance for our clients

 In the survey by HqO, occupiers were asked to choose technology that they wish their office building incorporated.
 The findings show that Apps and daily perks & conveniences are on the minds of tenants.

 Customers seem to like a seamless, efficient brand experience, particularly when it comes to tedious tasks like grocery shopping and banking.
 Automation in these situations has allowed Customers do what they need to and get out without too much forced brand interaction.